draperkm/draperkm/README.md

 Tools and Frameworks:

-    - Python, R, PySpark, SQL, SAS, Databricks
+    - Python, R, PySpark, SQL, Databricks
     - Software engineering best practices

 <!-- - 💭 Some more: <a href="https://draperkm.github.io/blog" target="_blank">Blog</a> -->